-From January to November that same year, the Indian- and Pakistani Rupee weakened by around 14% and 17% respectively against the dirham, reducing the purchasing power among these nationalities.
+From January to November that same year, the Indian- and Pakistani Rupee weakened by around -14% and -17% respectively against the Dirham, reducing the purchasing power among these nationalities.

-We saw a significant decline in real estate transactions during the first three quarters of 2018.
+Worth mentioning is also that saw a significant decline in real estate transactions during the first three quarters of 2018.
 In October, we saw record-high sales volumes due to decreasing prices, which made property more attractive to local and foreign investors.

-The Oversupply of Property
+The Oversupply of Property in Dubai

 In the past years, property developers have focused on building high-end and luxury residential projects.